Doug Auld: Journalist

 Auld started his racing journalist career in the early '90s, writing for numerous publications, including the featured Page 2 column of Motorsports Weekly.
 In the late '90s he also became a stringer for the Tampa Tribune, covering racing events and profiling local racers in the Tampa Bay Florida area.

 In 1999, when Open Wheel Magazine - since 1980 the leading sprint car and midget racing magazine - was sold to EMAP Petersen Publishing, Auld replaced racing publishing legend and NASCAR announcer Dick Berggren as editor.
 Auld continued as editor until the magazine was sold to Primedia Publishing, and in the wake of 9/11 was folded.
 Doug Auld immediately founded Wheels-Up Publishing, Inc. and began publication of Sprint Car & Midget Magazine, which quickly took the position formerly held by Open Wheel, as the "bible" of short-track open-wheel racing.

-Doug Auld is one of the few national racing media that is also currently active as a racecar driver.
+Doug Auld was one of the few national racing media members who also continued as a racecar driver.